 The third one is the feared tricky maze.
 We can consider it as a Pacman agents’ graveyard since no agents managed to complete it when directional ghosts were wandering around.

 In fact, it has been designed to be particularly difficult for artificial intelligence to move through it and only deep search algorithms are able to perform quite well in it despite none of the ever managing to win.

 Conversely, it is possible to win if ghosts are random, but still with a very low success rate.

 The fourth and last maze is the original maze of the classic Pacman which is shown at the beginning of the post with the DeepSearch 6 agent completing it.

-In this last section we are going to evaluate the performance of all the agent and compare them in four tables, one for each maze.
-Each agent has been made running for 100 games in all the 4 mazes, one by one, two times: the first time with random ghosts and the second time with the more feared directional ghosts wandering around.
+In this last section, we are going to evaluate the performance of all the agents and compare them in four tables, one for each maze.
+Each agent has been made running for 100 games in all 4 mazes, one by one, two times: the first time with random ghosts and the second time with the more feared directional ghosts wandering around.

-Important: Minimax agent uses the alpha-beta pruning variant and for both minimax and expectimax has been used a depth value o 2.
+Important: Minimax agent uses the alpha-beta pruning variant and for both minimax and expectimax has been used a depth value of 2.

-Important: There is a very low chance that Reflex agent can gets stuck in the open maze with directional ghosts.
-In that case there is nothing to do but close the program and run it again.
+Important: There is a very low chance that Reflex agents can get stuck in the open maze with directional ghosts.
+In that case, there is nothing to do but close the program and run it again.